 A moment passed between them.
 Shine kept silent, not knowing what to say, and Curio cast a glance at Shine's direction.
 It came back to him.
 Her green eyes glowed in the dark, like they always did, and even the new scar across her muzzle didn't blemish her face.
 It was the first time they made eye contact in five years.
-That moment of serene silence broke as Curio burst into laughter.
+That moment of serene silence broke as Curio burst into laughter, falling to her knees.

 His vision faded as the stinging sensation of his wounds got to him at last.
 Curio bent over, putting her paw behind his head.